axiom-oss/.github/.github/ISSUE_TEMPLATE/src.md

 name: 'Enhancement: Source'
 about: An enhancement for the source code
 title: ''
-labels: 'enhancement, not ready - evaluating, targeting: docs'
+labels: 'enhancement, not ready - evaluating, targeting: main'
 assignees: ''

 ---